gitsang/gitsang.github.io/content/docs/cpp/googletest_quick_start.md

 The solution is to look for `/usr/local/include/gtest` and `/usr/include/gtest` to see if they both exist.
 If they do then delete the older directory.

-If `/usr/include/gtest` is the older directory, you may want to remove it by uninstalling the `libgtest-dev` package.
+If `/usr/include/gtest` is the older directory, you may want to remove it by uninstalling the `libgtest-dev` package.[^1]

 ### Q2: Could not find CMAKE_ROOT